 - Phone number

 Now, your staff members can call them back to find out their availability and what kind of dental services they need.
-Once you’ve streamlined your submission form, a website lead is more likely to convert into a client.
+Once you’ve streamlined your submission form, it will be more likely that your leads will start converting.

 4. You Aren’t Promoting Your Hooks